 Colorectal Cancer Q&A

-What are the factors that contribute to risk for colorectal cancer?
+What are the most common risk factors associated with colorectal cancer?

 How is colorectal cancer diagnosed?

 A colonoscopy is the most accurate way to detect colorectal cancer earlier, when it is most treatable.
 Colonoscopies help detect polyps and a sampling of tissue (biopsy) can be obtained to confirm the diagnosis.

 Colorectal cancer often doesn't produce noticeable symptoms until the cancer has reached a more advanced stage and can include:

 - Rectal bleeding or blood in your stool

 What are the survival rates for colorectal cancer?

 The five year survival rate for colorectal cancer varies significantly based on the staging of the cancer at the time it is diagnosed.
 The earlier the cancer is detected and treatment is started, the better the outcome, which is why cancer screenings are so important.

 - Colorectal cancer discovered at an early stage, when the cancer has not spread outside the colon, has about a 90 percent five-year survival rate